Insurgents kill 4 in attack on Afghan checkpoint

 In the eastern Nangarhar province, meanwhile, the director of a local TV station was kidnapped.

-Attahullah Khogyani, the governor's spokesman, says the TV director, known as Engineer Zelmia, was kidnapped late Tuesday.
+Attahullah Khogyani, the governor's spokesman, said the TV director, known as Engineer Zelmia, was kidnapped late Tuesday.
 Zelmia's driver was shot and killed.

 No one immediately claimed the abduction, but the Taliban and the Islamic State group are both active in Nangarhar.